Accreditation valid until: 28. 11. 2028

 Requirements during the study

-The student of the doctoral program is obliged to take an active approach to the solved tasks, to adhere to the schedule set by the supervisor.
+The student of the doctoral programme is obliged to take an active approach to the solved tasks, to adhere to the schedule set by the supervisor.
 He/she regularly informs the supervisor in writing about the course of the study and consults with him on the achieved results.
 The student is interested in current knowledge related to the topic of study, he studies professional literature, he/she watches presentations at important international conferences.
 Concretization of framework duties:

-4th year (full-time form) or 5th year (combined form): analysis and publication of the obtained results in an international journal with an impact factor higher than 1.5 (the student is the first author of at least one article with his/her own results, published in extenso), writing and defending a doctoral dissertation (D0400002).
+4th year (full-time form) or 5th year (combined form): analysis and publication of the obtained results in an international journal with an impact factor higher than 1,5 (the student is the first author of at least one article with his/her own results, published in extenso), writing and defending a dissertation (D0400002).
 In specifically justified cases, at the written request of the student, the study (combined form) may be extended up to a total duration of 8 years.
 In such a case, at the end of each academic year, the supervisor and the SAB assess whether the student has made specific progress in his/her studies.
 If the student does not prove any specific activity during any academic year, his/her studies will be terminated.

 Requirements for internships